-CEO is one of the most coveted, and least understood, jobs in a company.
+The Chief Executive Officer is one of the most coveted titles, and least understood jobs in a company.
 Everyone believes that CEOs can do whatever they want, are all powerful, and are magically competent.
-Of course, nothing could be further from the truth.
+Nothing could be further from the truth.
 By its very nature, the job description of a CEO means meeting the needs of employees, customers, investors, communities, and the law.
 Some of a CEO’s job can be delegated.
 But several elements of the job must be done by the CEO.
 Read on for the details of what makes a CEO.

 Admit it.
 We all feel a touch of awe when someone has it: the CEO title.
 The power, the salary, and the chance to Be The Boss.
 It’s worthy of awe!

 Too bad so few CEOs are good at what they do.
 In fact, only 1 in 20 are in the top 5%.
 Many don’t know what their job should be, and few of those can pull it off well.
 The job is simple—very simple.
 But it’s not easy at all.
 What is a CEO’s job?